aidenpearce001/SOA-C02-Labs/waf/README.md

 # Waf Configuraion Lab
-This is the last one lab that i got in my EXAM.
 The lab ask you to configure some WAF rules and associated with ALB that have been created.

 ### Prepare
 *In the Exam lab the ALB already there so you dont have to create it but for simulate you have to create it's on your own*